EUROPEAN SYSTEMS

 VERVIERS - 1964

-This small town system appeared to be winding down fast in 1964 and we saw evidence car scrapping at the depot, It seemed that basically only one route remained running, to Pepinster with some short workings to Ensival although we did see a couple of variations.
+This small town system appeared to be winding down fast in 1964 and we saw evidence of car scrapping at the depot, It seemed that basically only one route remained running, to Pepinster with some short workings to Ensival although we did see a couple of variations.
 I think this soldiered on till the end of 1969.
 I recently viewed a fascinating film which is part of the Online Video archive (in three parts 'TRAVELS BY TRAM THROUGH BELGIUM) one part depicts the scene here before 1964 when the system was rather more extensive.
 This is a fascinating record that is well worth seeking out.

 This batch with a more modern style of body were in fact only built in 1930